Since January, Lynn Hohensee has served as director for the Port of Vinton, a shallow-water port that sits on 806 acres of land.

 Hohensee said the overall goal is for the port to partner with private businesses as tenants in an effort to create employees in the community, grow the tax base and grow infrastructure and investment.
 While Vinton residents and some tenants are aware of the port, he said work is being done to make the port more known outside the city.

-“How do we bring that knowledge of our port and our availability and what we have to offer to prospects that want to lease land,” he said.
+“How do we bring that knowledge of our port and our availability and what we have to offer to prospects that want to got some jackpot progressive from,” he said.

 Because the Vinton port board “recognized that there’s growth coming to Southwest Louisiana,” Hohensee said that discussions soon began between him and Charles Broussard, port board member and former board president.
 Before Hohensee became port director, Broussard said the port president also acted as its director.

 “I kept saying to myself, ‘I can’t handle this job,’ ” Broussard said.
 “Finally, I told the board, we need to hire a port director part-time.”

 Hohensee has also been director of the West Calcasieu Port for the past nine years.
 He said both the Vinton and West Calcasieu ports are smaller ports “that don’t have the revenue stream” that the Port of Lake Charles does.

 “So there’s a need to be conscious of how you approach staffing,” Hohensee said.
 “The funding isn’t there to put together a full staff, and so contracting is the first step to go in that direction.
 As the port grows, it can expand its abilities to handle administration.”

 The port has a contract for a port attorney and an engineer.
 He said the Vinton city clerk assists the port with accounting activities.

 Hohensee said work was done to make sure there were no conflicts of interest between the Vinton and West Calcasieu ports.
 He said the ports in Southwest Louisiana have a “tremendously good working relationship and a synergy between them.”